BuvinJT/distbuilder/docs/LowLevel.md

 **-v / --version**: Display version information.

 **-l / --license**: Display license agreement(s).

+**-y / --dryrun**: Perform a "dry run" installation, where no core installation or uninstallation operations are performed, but Control Scripts are executed.
+This allows for custom coding to detect and report error conditions to be fired off, returning their results to the client program / shell prior to attempting to use the \
+installer.

 **-u / --uninstall**: Uninstall an existing installation (if found) and exit.